ThrowTheSwitch/Ceedling/README.md

 and greatest.

 The `bundle` tool ensures you have all needed Ruby gems installed.
-If Bundler isn't installed on your system or you run into problems, you might have to install it:
+If Bundler isn’t installed on your system or you run into problems, you might have to install it:

 ```shell
  > sudo gem install bundler
 ```

-If you run into trouble running bundler and get messages like _can't find gem bundler (>= 0.a) with executable bundle (Gem::GemNotFoundException)_, you may need to install a different version of Bundler.
+If you run into trouble running bundler and get messages like _can’t find gem bundler (>= 0.a) with executable bundle (Gem::GemNotFoundException)_, you may need to install a different version of Bundler.
 For this please reference the version in the